SFH-Foundation/sfhfoundation/docs/articles/dhikr-fikr-himmah.md

+---
 title: Dhikr, Fikr, and Himmah

-description: A basic introduction to three critical and interrelated aspects of The Path: remembrance, discrimination, and the energy that arises from yearning.
+description: A basic introduction to three critical and interrelated aspects of The Path; remembrance, discrimination, and the energy that arises from yearning.
+image: articles/img/sfh_dhikr.jpg
+---

 # Dhikr, Fikr, and Himmah